 Unfortunately, this is not as easy as picking up a $10 Bluetooth dongle on Amazon as most do not advertise what HFP version they use.
 If you want to be sure, the somewhat pricey Jabra Link 370 USB adapter supports HFP 1.6 and will increase the sound quality of most Bluetooth headphones (assuming they support HFP 1.6 as well).
 If anyone finds another Bluetooth dongle that uses HFP 1.6 or higher, please let me know in the comments!

-You’ll need to use the Jabra Direct software to pair the dongle with your AirPods (or other headphones).
+For the Jabra Link 370 USB adapter, you’ll need to use the Jabra Direct software to pair the dongle with your AirPods (or other headphones).
 The software might not show the AirPods as “paired” immediately, but if you close and re-open the software, it should show upon re-launch.
 Once your pair your AirPods to the Jabra dongle, the AirPods will “remember” the dongle and you can move the dongle to another PC and continue to use them (this is nice if you don’t have admin rights on your work PC, for example, to install the Jabra Direct software).
 In fact, I’ve plugged the Jabra adapter into the dock of my Nintendo Switch and was able to listen to my games through my AirPods (although, the latency made this unusable, so don’t buy the Jabra adapter specifically for the Switch).

 Looking for a cheaper alternative?